Bark App Review

 Web browsers

-Here's another great reason to choose an Android phone instead of an iPhone for your kid: it's much easier to monitor any web browser on Android, regardless of whether you end up choosing Bark or another parental control app.
+Here's another great reason to choose an Android phone instead of an iPhone for your kid: It's much easier to monitor any web browser on Android, regardless of whether you end up choosing Bark or another parental control app.

 If you already have an iPhone for your tween or teen, you'll need to set up web browsing through Apple's own parental controls.
 Bark walks you through the process during setup.